smorrrs/Desperados-III-Resources/general_tech.md

 * Showdown time pause: Time pause can be exploited to avoid detection/death, but time pause off can allow other actions/events to progress while you're in showdown mode setting up glitches (fast forward can also be used for this though)
 * Detection speed: Slow detection helps avoid undesired alerts, while fast detection can be used to trigger strategic alerts faster

+## Bounty Mode
+Bounty Mode is not permitted in any category at the time of writing.
+Even if it were used, it would be of limited help since most levels have meetups which would be slowed by extra characters.

 # General Tech

 ## Fast Forward
-Fast forward (FF) makes everything move faster, so you'll want to have fast forward turned on as much as you can manage.
+Fast forward (FF) makes everything move faster, so you'll want to have fast forward turned on as much as you can manage in categories where it's allowed.

 Toggled vs Press-and-Hold
 * In Gameplay Settings, you can choose whether you control FF with a press-and-hold or by toggling it.
 Toggled FF + time pause off Showdown is recommended, but it's possible different settings could be better in specific situations.